dipcb05/Serial-Monitor-Reading_GUI/README.md

-# gui_cancat
+# Serial_Monitor_Reader
-GUI for arduino serial monitor reading
+GUI for arduino serial monitor data reading and plot a graph